awesome-letters-from-facebook/awesome-letters-from-facebook/README.md

-# Swipe for Facebook and Simple Social Browser
+# Swipe for Facebook (Simple Social Browser)
-> Swipe for Facebook and Simple Social Browser includes access to social networks without the need to install their battery intensive apps.
+> Swipe for Facebook (Simple Social Browser) includes access to social networks without the need to install their battery-intensive apps.

 letter: